awslabs/dynamodb-transactions/DESIGN.md

 * all attributes of the item before it was modified as a part of the transaction
 * the primary key of the transaction
-* the unique id of the request within the transaction Item images are not saved for items which are:
+* the unique id of the request within the transaction

+Item images are not saved:
-* read lock requests
+* for items which are read lock requests
 * if the item is "transient" in the request, meaning that the item did not exist before it was locked

 ### No contention

 We start by considering the case of a transaction where none of the items are currently locked.
 In the next section, we'll add a dash of secret sauce to deal with contention.
-In this happy case, a coordinate executes a transaction by:
+In this happy case, a coordinator executes a transaction by following these steps:

 * create.
 Insert a new TX record, ensuring that the primary key of the TX record is unique.
 * add.
 Add the item to the TX record's item list and assign it a unique request id.
 Also add the full update request for that item to the TX record.
 Use concurrency control to ensure that the TX record is still pending, and that it has not been changed since you last read or updated the TX record.